xiggystardust/vla-dispatcher/README.md

 relevant events, and broadcast information about those events to approved clients running the client-end software.

-Currently this code is primarily used to enable automated coordinated observing between VLA and other interested (optical, radio, etc) observatories.
+The client-end software, described below, can be easily adapted to new observatories.
+Currently this code is primarily used to enable automated, coordinated observations of Fast Radio Bursts and other transients between VLA and other interested (optical, radio, etc) observatories.

 For info contact S. Burke-Spolaor (sarahbspolaor@gmail.com)